backrunner/start-claude/docs/en/quick-start.md

 start-claude --api-key sk-your-key --model claude-3-sonnet

 # Use the short command alias (may not work on Windows - see Windows warning in README)
-sc --api-key sk-your-key --model claude-3-sonnet
+scc --api-key sk-your-key --model claude-3-sonnet

 # Windows users: Enable override for better compatibility
 start-claude override --enable